RiTUAL-UH/Predicting-Severity-in-Movie-Scripts/Readme.md

 ## Dataset
 Please find the dataset through this link.

-This zipfile contains train/dev/test files of 5 aspects of age-restricted content.
+This zip file contains train/dev/test files of 5 aspects of age-restricted content.

-The data is formated in the following columns in a Pandas Dataframe:
+The data is formatted in the following columns in a Pandas Dataframe:
 ```
 id | Aspect | None | Mild | Moderate | Severe | Total_votes | Aspect_rating | text
 ```